runtimeverification/k/docs/user_manual.md

 Next is the *requires clause*, represented here as `REQ`.
 The requires clause is an additional predicate (function-like term of sort `Bool`), which is to be evaluated before applying the rule.
-For functional rules, if the requires clause does not evaluate to `true`, then the rule does not apply.
-For semantic rules, the requires clause may cause the state to branch into two states, one where `REQ` holds and one where it does not.
+If the requires clause does not evaluate to `true`, then the rule does not apply.

 Finally is the *ensures clause*, represented here as `ENS`.
 The ensures clause is to be interpreted as a post-condition, and will be automatically added to the